Skip to content

 History

-This flow has gone through three shapes:
+This flow has gone through four shapes:

 1. Original (pre-atl): "Claude should proactively save learnings at the end of every session."
 Depended on Claude remembering a prose instruction.
 Unreliable.